Connect to Azure

 2. Click Exports in the left-hand menu.

 3. From the Export screen, click + Create.
+The New export page appears.

 4. Click Cost and Usage (actual or amortized).